Pro anglers to chase big fish and big money on Madison area lakes

 However, Dan Donovan and Gabe Park will likely be the only team using fly rods and throwing foot-long flies designed to entice a big fish.

-The muskie bite has been difficult this spring on the Madison Chain of Lakes and using fly rods won't make it any easier, said Donovan, owner of Musky Fool Fly Fishing Co. in Waunakee.
+The muskie bite has been difficult this spring on the Madison lakes, and using fly rods won’t make it any easier, said Donovan, owner of Musky Fool Fly Fishing Co. in Waunakee.
 There will be no conventional rods in his boat, only fly rods.